mattieb/octothorpe/README.rst

 ------------

-octothorpe depends only on Twisted, and is developed against the latest release version (currently 13.2.0).
+octothorpe depends only on Twisted, and is developed against the latest release version.
 Twisted is declared as a dependency in ``setup.py``.

 Development
 -----------

 ``requirements.txt`` specifies development dependencies, including those for running tests.

 As mentioned above, you should start by installing all development requirements (you're using a `virtualenv <http://www.virtualenv.org/>`__,